bobbyfuller48/Projects/Hospital_Compare_Functions/README.md

 9. County Name: char (15) Lists the county in which the hospital is located.
 10. Phone Number: char (10) Lists the 10-digit numeric telephone number, including area code, for the Hospital.
 11. Hospital 30-Day Death (Mortality) Rates from Heart Attack: Lists the risk adjusted rate (percentage) for each hospital.
-12. Comparison to U.S. Rate - Hospital 30-Day Death (Mortality) Rates from Heart Attack: varchar (50) Lists the mortality and readmission category in which the hospital falls.
+12. Comparison to U.S. Rate - Hospital 30-Day Death (Mortality) Rates from Heart
+Attack: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   • Better than U.S. National Average
   • No Different than U.S. National Average
   • Worse than U.S. National Average
-  • Number of Cases too Small
+  • Number of Cases too Small*
 13. Lower Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Heart Attack: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 14. Upper Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Heart Attack: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 15. Number of Patients - Hospital 30-Day Death (Mortality) Rates from Heart Attack: varchar (5) Lists the number of Medicare patients treated for Heart Attack by the Hospital.
 16. Footnote - Hospital 30-Day Death (Mortality) Rates from Heart Attack: Lists the footnote value when appropriate, as related to the Heart Attack Outcome of Care at the hospital.
 17. Hospital 30-Day Death (Mortality) Rates from Heart Failure: Lists the risk adjusted rate (percentage) for each hospital.
 18. Comparison to U.S. Rate - Hospital 30-Day Death (Mortality) Rates from Heart Failure: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   a.
 Better than U.S. National Average
   b.
-No Different than U.S. National Average c.
+No Different than U.S. National Average
+  c.
 Worse than U.S. National Average
   d.
 Number of Cases too Small*
 19. Lower Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Heart Failure: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 20. Upper Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Heart Failure: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 21. Number of Patients - Hospital 30-Day Death (Mortality) Rates from Heart Failure: varchar (5) Lists the number of Medicare patients treated for Heart Failure by the Hospital.
 22. Footnote - Hospital 30-Day Death (Mortality) Rates from Heart Failure: Lists the footnote value when appropriate, as related to the Heart Failure Outcome of Care at the hospital.
 23. Hospital 30-Day Death (Mortality) Rates from Pneumonia: Lists the risk adjusted rate (percentage) for each hospital.
 24. Comparison to U.S. Rate - Hospital 30-Day Death (Mortality) Rates from Pneumonia: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   • Better than U.S. National Average
   • No Different than U.S. National Average
   • Worse than U.S. National Average
   • Number of Cases too Small*
 25. Lower Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Pneumonia: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 26. Upper Mortality Estimate - Hospital 30-Day Death (Mortality) Rates from Pneumonia: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 27. Number of Patients - Hospital 30-Day Death (Mortality) Rates from Pneumonia: varchar (5) Lists the number of Medicare patients treated for Pneumonia by the Hospital.
 28. Footnote - Hospital 30-Day Death (Mortality) Rates from Pneumonia: Lists the footnote value when appropriate, as related to the Pneumonia Outcome of Care at the hospital.
 29. Hospital 30-Day Readmission Rates from Heart Attack: Lists the risk adjusted rate (percentage) for each hospital.
 30. Comparison to U.S. Rate - Hospital 30-Day Readmission Rates from Heart Attack: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   • Better than U.S. National Average
   • No Different than U.S. National Average
   • Worse than U.S. National Average
   • Number of Cases too Small*
-32.Lower Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Attack: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
+32. Lower Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Attack: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
-33.Upper Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Attack: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
+33. Upper Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Attack: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 34. Number of Patients - Hospital 30-Day Readmission Rates from Heart Attack: varchar (5) Lists the number of Medicare patients treated for Heart Attack.
 35. Footnote - Hospital 30-Day Readmission Rates from Heart Attack: Lists the footnote value when appropriate, as related to the Heart Attack Outcome of Care at the hospital.
 36. Hospital 30-Day Readmission Rates from Heart Failure: Lists the risk adjusted rate (percentage) for each hospital.
 37. Comparison to U.S. Rate - Hospital 30-Day Readmission Rates from Heart Failure: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   • Better than U.S. National Average
   • No Different than U.S. National Average
   • Worse than U.S. National Average
   • Number of Cases too Small*
-38.Lower Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Failure: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
+38. Lower Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Failure: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
-39.Upper Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Failure: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
+39. Upper Readmission Estimate - Hospital 30-Day Readmission Rates from Heart Failure: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 40. Number of Patients - Hospital 30-Day Readmission Rates from Heart Failure: varchar (5) Lists the number of Medicare patients treated for Heart Failure.
 41. Footnote - Hospital 30-Day Readmission Rates from Heart Failure: Lists the footnote value when appropriate, as related to the Heart Failure Outcome of Care at the hospital.
 42. Hospital 30-Day Readmission Rates from Pneumonia: Lists the risk adjusted rate (percentage) for each hospital.
-43.Comparison to U.S. Rate - Hospital 30-Day Readmission Rates from Pneumonia: varchar (50) Lists the mortality and readmission category in which the hospital falls.
+43. Comparison to U.S. Rate - Hospital 30-Day Readmission Rates from Pneumonia: varchar (50) Lists the mortality and readmission category in which the hospital falls.
 The values are:
   • Better than U.S. National Average
   • No Different than U.S. National Average
   • Worse than U.S. National Average
-  • Number of Cases too Small
+  • Number of Cases too Small*
 44. Lower Readmission Estimate - Hospital 30-Day Readmission Rates from Pneumonia: Lists the lower bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 45. Upper Readmission Estimate - Hospital 30-Day Readmission Rates from Pneumonia: Lists the upper bound (Interval Estimate) for each hospital’s risk-adjusted rate.
 46. Number of Patients - Hospital 30-Day Readmission Rates from Pneumonia: varchar (5) Lists the number of Medicare patients treated for Pneumonia.
 47. Footnote - Hospital 30-Day Readmission Rates from Pneumonia: Lists the footnote value when appropriate, as related to the Pneumonia Outcome of Care at the hospital.